KenKundert/avendesora/doc/commands.rst

     avendesora value bank '{accounts.checking}: {passcode}'

-If no value is requested the result produced is determined by the value of the 'default' attribute.
-If no value is given for 'default', then the 'passcode' attribute is produced (this can be changed by specifying 'default_field' in the config file).
-If 'default' is a script (see 'avendesora help scripts') then the script is executed.
-A typical script might be 'username: {username}, password: {passcode}'.
+If no value is requested the result produced is determined by the value of the *default* attribute.
+If no value is given for *default*, then the *passcode*, *password*, or *passphrase* attribute is produced (this can be changed by specifying the :ref:`default_field setting <settings>`.
+If *default* is a script (see 'avendesora help scripts') then the script is executed.
+A typical script might be 'username: {username}, password:
+{passcode}'.
 It is best if the script produces a one line output if it contains secrets.
-If not a script, the value of 'default' should be the name of another attribute, and the value of that attribute is shown.
+If not a script, the value of *default* should be the name of another attribute, and the value of that attribute is shown.

 If no account is requested, then Avendesora attempts to determine the appropriate account through discovery (see 'avendesora help discovery').